unoplatform/uno/doc/articles/get-started-next-steps.md

 #### Uno Platform Blog

 - The [Uno Platform blog](http://platform.uno/blog) is frequently active, publishing articles weekly on a wide array of topics and varying complexity.
-Here are some highlighted articles form the Uno Blog:
+Here are some highlighted articles from the Uno Blog:

 - [UnoConf 2021 “How-To” Series](https://platform.uno/blog/unoconf-2021-summary-and-recordings/)